-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. sflow receiver 1 owner XYZ ip 10.10.10.10 To set up an SFlow receiver interface 1/1 To change to the Interface Configuration mode of interface 1/1. sflow sampler receiver 1 rate 300 To assign the SFlow sampler on the port to the previously specified receiver with a sampling rate of 300. sflow sampler maxheadersize 256 To set up the maximum header size of the SFlow sampler to the value 256. sflow poller receiver 1interval 400 To assign the SFlow poller to the previously specified receiver and to sample data for 400 s.
+enable To change to the Privileged EVEC mode enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. sflow receiver 1 owner XYZ ip 10.10.10.10 To set up an SFlow receiver interface 1/1 To change to the Interface Configuration mode of interface 1/1. sflow sampler receiver 1 rate 300 To assign the SFlow sampler on the port to the previously specified receiver with a sampling rate of 300. sflow sampler maxheadersize 256 To set up the maximum header size of the SFlow sampler to the value 256. sflow poller receiver 1interval 400 To assign the SFlow poller to the previously specified receiver and to sample data for 400 s.